jack-webb/configtool/README.md

 _Test data from https://randomuser.me/_

-Choose and edit a remote JSON file with jq-like syntex, then save it or host on the local network.
+Choose and edit a remote JSON file with standard dot-syntax, then save it or host on the local network.
 Built with Express.

 # Usage